The Hidden Consequence of Living in The Information Age

 Advances in technology have given us access to a world of information right at our fingertips—whenever we want it.

 Not only that, but we can pick how we wish to receive it.
-Through televisions, computers, tablets, smartphones—even smartwatches.
+Through televisions, computer, tablets, smartphones—even smartwatches.

 It’s pretty remarkable how far we’ve come.
 But there’s a double-edged sword…